srishkalra/mywebproject/README.md

        View files

        `#ls`

+       Switch to your test branch to make changes on your files/codes

+       `#git checkout -b testbranch`

+       Check which branch you are in currently(Should be testbranch)

+       `#git branch`

-       M odify your code changes to the existing file
+       Modify your code changes to the existing file

        `#vi Dockerfile`

        Use git add . in your bash to add all the files to the given directory - This command will add your modified files for staging

       `#git add .`

        Use git status in your bash to view all the files which are going to be staged to the first commit

       `#git status`
         You can create a commit message by git commit -m 'your message', which adds the change to your local repository

       `#git commit -m "New commit messsage" Dockerfile`

+       Now switch to master branch to merge your testbranch code

+      `#git checkout master`

+       Merge the changes(modified Dockerfile) you have done in the testbranch to the master branch

+      `#git merge testbranch`

        Connect to your remote GITHUB repository and be ready to push your changes - Only use if you have not executed the git clone command in the first step

       `#git remote add origin https://github.com/srishkalra/mywebproject.git`

        Provide your GITHUB login details for pushing local changes/contents to your GitHub Repository

-     `#git push -u origin master`
+      `#git push origin master`

        ##### Risk/Decisions:
-      Git url need to be updated in Docker file to user git URL if path of "myapp.py"(Flask APP file).
+       GIT url need to be updated in Docker file to user git URL if path of "myapp.py"(Flask APP file).